cygni/snakebot-client-js/snakebot-js/ReadMe.md

 You unleash it by issuing the following command in your terminal:

-``bash
-node snake-cli ./snakepit/snakestein-bot.js --user slimey ``
+`node snake-cli ./snakepit/snakestein-bot.js --user slimey`

 ***There's a problem though, your snake will always slam into the wall!
 Hisss!***